Park So-dam: 2019–present: Rising popularity through Parasite and career breakthrough

-In 2022, Park returned to the big screen in three years in the crime action film Special Delivery, playing a professional delivery driver.
-In 2023, she starred in Lee Hae-young's spy action film Phantom as a Korean secretary to a high-ranking Japanese officer in 1933.
+Despite her hiatus, two of her films were released.
+In 2022, three years after her last film appearance, Park starred as a professional delivery driver in the crime action film Special Delivery.
+Her performance garnered several Best Actress nominations, including at the Baeksang Arts Awards, the Blue Dragon Film Awards, and the Chunsa Film Art Awards.
+The following year, she appeared in Lee Hae-young's spy action film Phantom as a Korean secretary to a high-ranking Japanese officer in 1933.